Yusuffrih/Sarah-Gordon-Music/README.md

 4. Booking.html
     * Error: Bad value address for attribute type on element input.
     * Fix: change type attrivbute value to 'text'
+    * Error: The first child option element of a select element with a required attribute, and without a multiple attribute, and without a size attribute whose value is greater than 1, must have either an empty value attribute, or must have no text content.
+Consider either adding a placeholder option label, or adding a size attribute with a value equal to the number of option elements.
+    * Fix: Added an empty value attribute to the placeholder option 'Choose...'

 #### CSS Validator